- Exploring the idyllic town of Constance, and visiting the Imperia statue

 - Meals: Breakfast

-Today you’ll be making your way out of Constance towards today’s destination, Überlingen.
-You’ll be passing through the old imperial city Radolfzell on the way, situated on the lake, Radolfzell is home to a selection of restaurants, a lovely beer garden and harbour area, and of course, lots of cyclepaths!
-You’ll then be riding across the Bodanrück, the peninsula that divides Lake Constance into Überlinger See and Gnadensee.
+Today you’ll start your journey heading out of Constance.
+You’ll initially be riding along the ‘Gnadensee’ to the former imperial town of Radolfzell.
+Situated on the lake, Radolfzell is home to a selection of restaurants, a lovely beer garden and harbour area, and of course, lots of cyclepaths!

 - Meals: Breakfast